BillOatmanWork/fire-NN/docs/README.md

 As you can see Stockfish 14.1 and Stockfish 15 make the same moves ~64% of the time (see row 4, column 5)

-Fire 8.NN has an excellent score of ~43.34 % (see row 1), making different moves that SF almost 60% of the time.
+Fire 8.NN has an excellent score of ~43.34 % (see row 1), making different moves than SF almost 60% of the time.

 The Sim tool can be downloaded here: https://komodochess.com/downloads.htm